mholling/nswtopo/README.md

 Finally, a geographic viewing or mapping program such as [Google Earth Pro](https://www.google.com/earth) is useful for easily defining the area you wish to map, and for viewing your resulting map and other GPS data.

 * _Windows_:
-  * A complete Ruby installation for Windows can be [downloaded here](https://rubyinstaller.org) (be sure to select 'Add Ruby executables to your PATH' when installing).
+  * A complete Ruby installation for Windows can be [downloaded here](https://rubyinstaller.org) (be sure to select `Add Ruby executables to your PATH` when installing).
   * Download a pre-built [ImageMagick binary](https://imagemagick.org/script/download.php#windows) for Windows.
 Be sure to select `Add application directory to your system path` when installing.
   * Install the GDAL utilities using the [OSGeo4W](https://trac.osgeo.org/osgeo4w) installer.
 Unless you want all the software offered by the installer, use the `advanced install` option to install only GDAL.
 When presented with packages to install, select `All -> Uninstall` to deselect everything, then open `Commandline Utilites`, choose `Install` for the gdal package (some other required packages will also be selected), and install.
 Subsequently you should use the *OSGeo4w Shell* to run *nswtopo*.
   * (Other ways of obtaining Windows GDAL utilities are listed [here](https://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries#Windows), but check the minimum version requirement.)